chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     chef-automate config patch ocid-apps.toml
     ```

-Once the patch is successfully applied the new application would get registered with Chef Identity.
+Once the patch is successfully applied, the new application will get registered with Chef Identity.

 1. Verify whether the new configuration has been applied or not by running the following command: